trevorcampbell/shortex/README.md

   consistent behaviour of a star outside of theorem-like environments); so `\bfig...\efig` becomes `\bfigs...\efigs`.

-### Extensions
+### Shorthands for common tasks

+There are certain tasks that are commonly performed across a wide range of documents for which users tend to define their own special one-off commands.
+A perfect example of this is a set of commands to add comments/highlights/margin notes to documents.
+ShorTeX should include shorthand macros to automate these common tasks with a simple syntax.

+### Math macros that "fill in the gaps"

-Extensions are additional commands that follow a similar pattern to those existing in basic LaTeX and common math packages.
-For example, there are `\max` and `\min` commands in LaTeX for maximization and minimization, but no commands for argmax, argmin, essential supremum, etc. As another example, there is `\sum` and `\prod` command for sums and products, but no commands for unions, intersections, etc. There are `\widehat` and `\widetilde` commands, but no `\widebar`.
+ShorTeX should include macros to implement commonly used math symbols/operations that are missing from LaTeX with usual math packages.
+The syntax should be as unsurprising as possible and follow the patterns existing in LaTeX with usual math packages.
+For example, there are `\max` and `\min` macros in LaTeX for maximization and minimization, but no macros for argmax, argmin, essential supremum, etc. As another example, there is `\sum` and `\prod` command for sums and products, but no macros for other common operations "over a range of items" like unions, intersections, etc. There are `\widehat` and `\widetilde` macros, but no `\widebar`.

+### Math macros for functions and operators

+For functions and operators (e.g., trace, rank, variance, support), ShorTeX should include macros that mimic the typeset appearance of the name

 ShorTeX defines a range of such extension macros that a typical LaTeX user might expect to exist anyway and should be able to "guess" without much effort.

-### Printing commands (e.g., math symbols, operators)
+### Shorthands for unwieldy/unreadable math expressions

-TODO
+ShorTeX should include macros to make very common, but otherwise bulky/difficult-to-read mathematical syntax clearer.
+Common examples of this are long style/accent combinations, like `\bar{\mathbb{A}}`, over/underset expressions like `\overset{\text{p}}{\to}`, delimiters like `\left\{ ... \right\}`, and accented names and words like `\c\\\`{a}dl\\\`{a}g`